Adam-KD/sql-soc/projects/brute-force-investigation/findings.md

 **Note:** Simulated investigation based on a sample authentication log from a reported incident.
 Conducted as part of a SOC analyst portfolio project.
+IP addresses and usernames have been anonymized for publication.

 ---